spatialwalk/AvatarKit-Web-Demo/README.md

 The mode is selected when initializing the SDK.
 Choose "初始化 SDK (SDK Mode)" button.

-1. **Generate Session Token** (Required) - Generate a temporary token before initializing SDK
+1. **Generate Session Token** (Required for Demo) - Generate a temporary token (can be done before or after SDK initialization)
+   - ⚠️ **Note**: This auto-generation is for demo purposes only.
+In production, you must manually inject a valid token from your SDK provider using `AvatarSDK.setSessionToken(token)`.
    - Click the "Auto" button next to "Session Token" input field
    - The button tooltip shows "生成临时token，有效期1小时" (Generate temporary token, valid for 1 hour)
-   - The token will be automatically filled into the input field
+   - The token will be automatically filled into the read-only input field
+   - **Note**: The Session Token input field is read-only and can only be set via the "Auto" button in demos
+   - If SDK is already initialized, the token will be set immediately
-   - **Important**: Generate the token before initializing the SDK, so it will be automatically set during initialization
+   - If SDK is not initialized yet, the token will be automatically set when you initialize the SDK

 2. **Initialize SDK** - Initialize SDK in SDK mode
    - Click "初始化 SDK (SDK Mode)" button